darshnkd/agentic_ai/README.md

 ---

-**🎯 Goal**: Create a clean, maintainable RAG agent that can seamlessly switch between AI providers for maximum reliability and future flexibility.
+**🎯 Goal**: Create a clean, maintainable RAG agent that can seamlessly switch between AI providers for maximum reliability and future flexibility to analyze the medical documents.